arshadjamil1962/MindVaultNoteSeeker/README.md

 # Mind Vault Note Seeker
- Your personal assistant chrome extension for securely storing, organizing, and finding your thoughts, knowledge, and resources, all in one place.\
+ Your personal assistant chrome extension for securely storing, organizing, and finding your thoughts, knowledge, and resources, all in one place.

 ## Installation
 your Chrome Extension Application Source files are wraped inside `MindVaultNoteSeeker` folder.\
 Copy or UnZip the source folder in your `desired Drive`.\
-`BackEnd Server`
+`BackEnd Server`\
 open `command` prompt, change your directory to `DatabaseSQLite` folder inside of `MindVaultNoteSeeker`\
 type and run `node server.js` command to start `BackEnd` server.
 This server remains active all time.\
+The server uses Port 3009 for communication.\
-`Extension Application`
+`Extension Application`\
 Open browser, go to chrome `Manage Extension` option, click on `Load Unpacked` button, choose `MindVaultNoteSeeker` Source folder and load Extension Application.\
 Your application is ready to use.